mokagio/mokacoding/metallo/src/posts/2021-04-29-scenario-builders-in-swift.md

 How do you set up the input state for a system under test that depends on a complicated network of objects?

-If you manually instantiate and connect all of the components involved, your test's arrange phase will become long and hard to read.
+If you manually instantiate and connect all of the components involved, your unit test's arrange phase will become long and hard to read.

 Using [fixtures](https://mokacoding.com/blog/streamlining-tests-setup-with-fixtures-in-swift/) can help removing boilerplate and highlighting only the properties that affect the behavior under test, but you're still required to manually connect the various objects.